julia-broadbent/intro-to-genome-browsers/episodes/03_UCSC_setup.md

 - View the **configuration page** for one of the tracks.
 The configuration page gives you a lot of information about the data track and its colouring.
 You can open the configuration page for a track by:
   - clicking on the grey bar for the track or,
   - clicking on the track title in the Blue bar collection.
 More information and options are usually available by selecting the configuration page for a track via the track title in the Blue Bar collections.
-- Select ‘resize’ button under the genome view to fit the genome view window to your screen
+- Select the `resize` button under the genome view to fit the genome view window to your screen

 :::